QinlongHuang/VTL-GUI/README.md

 # VocalTractLab-GUI

-This is an X system version of [VocalTractLab](http://vocaltractlab.de "VocalTractLab").
+This is an X system version(Test on Ubuntu and MacOS) of [VocalTractLab](http://vocaltractlab.de "VocalTractLab").

 Usage:
     Modify bool variable "with_GUI" in CMakeLists.txt to build GUI version or Python API version.